surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 	==6866== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 4 from 4)

 > Reminder : PHP memory consumption depends on the run script, and also on PHP extensions which can allocate many memory.
+ZendMM only measures and manages request-bound memory allocations ; every "permanent" alloc done using directly malloc() is not accounted here.

-> Note : PHP memory consumption is weaker when ZendMM is enabled, and you don't see it but can benchmark it : PHP is faster when ZendMM is enabled.
-This is obvious, as ZendMM has been designed to fit PHP's memory needs : it preallocates known-size blocs and manages internal lists about them more efficiently than malloc would do.
-It also prevents many `malloc()` calls, as the valgrind print above shows.
+PHP memory consumption is weaker when ZendMM is enabled.
+Also, PHP is faster when ZendMM is enabled.
+This is obvious as ZendMM has been designed to fit PHP's memory needs : it preallocates known-size blocs and manages internal lists about them more efficiently than malloc would do.
+It also prevents many `malloc()` calls, as the valgrind output shows (above).

 	$> ZEND_MM_SEG_SIZE=8k php /tmp/my_script.php